TFS 2015 | TFS 2013

-|Review setup, configuration, and administration tasks that are required to integrate the two server products.
 As an administrator for the integration of TFS and Project Server, you must configure the integration of the two server products to support the flow of data from team projects to enterprise project plans.
 For the initial configuration, you must install software, grant permissions, register instances of Project Web Access or Project Web App (PWA), and map components of Project Server to components of Team Foundation.

 - Overview of integration features

 - Operational differences in managing projects using TFS and Project